dlcastillop/final-countdown-js/README.md

 ### useStopwatch

-The useStopwatch hook provides stopwatch functionality with a limit.
+The useStopwatch hook provides stopwatch functionality with or without a limit.

 It takes one argument:

 - `options`(optional object): the options for the stopwatch.
-  - `endTime` (options string): specifies the time when the stopwatch will stop.
-It must be in the `dd:hh:mm:ss` format.
-If it is not specified, the stopwatch will not end.
+  - `endTime` (options string): specifies the time at which the stopwatch will stop.
+It must be in `dd:hh:mm:ss` format.
+If not specified, the stopwatch will not end.
   - `startPaused` (optional boolean): determines whether the stopwatch should start in a paused state.
 Defaults to false.
   - `onFinish` (optional function): a function that will be called when the stopwatch reaches the final value.
   - `separator` (optional string): specifies the separator to be used between days, hours, minutes, and seconds when the time is represented as a string.
 By default, colon (:) is used as a separator.